User API

 HTTP Response

-A successful response to this call includes the following elements:
+A successful response from the User Create method includes the following elements:

-• A single JSON user object containing information about the newly added user.
+• A single JSON user object with details about the newly-added user.

-Note: For a description of the JSON name:value pairs in a user object see User JSON.
+Note: For details of the JSON name/value pairs in a user object, see User JSON.

 User Update